swiftxp-hub/spt-show-me-the-money/README.md

 ![Demonstration of toggle-mode for flea tax](https://raw.githubusercontent.com/swiftxp-hub/spt-show-me-the-money/refs/heads/main/Assets/toggle-tax-sample.gif)<br />
 *(Demonstration of toggle-mode for flea tax)*

-As you can see, you can also manually trigger the plugin to retrieve the current flea market prices from your SPT server (this can be useful if you use [DrakiaXYZ's SPT-LiveFleaPrices](https://github.com/DrakiaXYZ/SPT-LiveFleaPrices) - however, the flea market prices are retrieved from the SPT-server every time the game is started).
+As you can see, you can also manually trigger the plugin to retrieve the current flea market prices from your SPT server (this can be useful when you installed [DrakiaXYZ's SPT-LiveFleaPrices](https://github.com/DrakiaXYZ/SPT-LiveFleaPrices) - however, the flea market prices are retrieved from the SPT-server every time the game is started).

 Just for clarifcation: This does not trigger DrakiaXYZ's SPT-LiveFleaPrices to query the latest flea prices, but my mod queries the latest flea prices from your SPT server (which are set by SPT-LiveFleaPrices).

-Please see the "[For nerds](#for-nerds)" section in this readme if you want to learn more about the "Currency conversion method".
+Please see the "[For nerds](#for-nerds)" section in this readme, if you want to learn more about the "Currency conversion method".

 ## Remarks

 - Changes on the Trader Price Markups (e.g. editable via SVM) are taken into account by this mod.
 - The currency conversion feature is relatively new.
-Please let me know in the comments if you are satisfied with this feature.
+Please let me know in the comments, if you are satisfied with this feature.
 - The toggle-mode for flea tax(es) is relatively new.
-Please let me know in the comments if you are satisfied with this feature.
+Please let me know in the comments, if you are satisfied with this feature.

 ## Known compatibility